 That means you must be very careful to have them identical.

 The address of your business should always be consistent and accurate.
 That means every part of the address needs to be consistent.
-These two addresses are formatted very differently and that’s not good for your Google My Business profile or your business.
+These two addresses are formatted very differently and that’s not good for your Google Business Profile or your business.

 Powell’s City of Books